 Research group coordinated by prof. Marco De Amici

-Permanent staff: Prof. Marco De Amici, Dr. Clelia Dallanoce, Dr. Giovanni Grazioso
+Permanent staff: Prof. Marco De Amici, Dr. Clelia Dallanoce, Prof. Giovanni Grazioso

 The research group has complementary skills in the field of medicinal chemistry, synthetic organic chemistry and molecular modeling.
 The main research lines at present under investigation are the following.

 1) Design, synthesis and structure/activity relationships of small molecules and peptides selectively acting at specific neuronal nicotinic acetylcholine receptor (nAChR) subtypes

 The derivatives under study are novel heterocyclic compounds (mainly obtained through pericyclic and/or cross-coupling reactions as key steps) or modified peptides structurally related to natural toxins.
 The design of target compounds takes advantage of the application of advanced molecular modeling techniques.
 This research aims at finding out new molecular entities able to selectively interact with specific nAChR populations, thus being potentially useful derivatives for the therapeutic intervention in CNS pathologies, nicotine addiction, pain and inflammation.

 2) Design, synthesis and structure/activity relationships of allosteric modulators of muscarinic acetylcholine receptors (mAChRs)

 The main achievements of this research are related to the discovery of quaternary bisammonioalkane salts able to simultaneously interact with the orthosteric and the allosteric binding site of the M2 mAChR subtype.
 The detailed study of the pharmacological profile evidenced for some of these new bitopic muscarinic ligands the modulation of receptor efficacy together with the activation of pathway-specific intracellular signaling.

 3) Design, synthesis and biological evaluation of bifunctional compounds